Search Engine Optimisation Basics

-Keywords are the words or phrases that people use to find your products or services.
+Keywords are the words or phrases that people input to search engines to find your products or services.
 SEO consultants work with clients to develop a keyword strategy where they consider who is looking for you and what words they might use in a search engine to do that.
-Keywords can be broad “website designer” or specific “wordpress website designer traralgon” and usually the more specific keywords are easier to target in your SEO strategy.
+Keywords can be broad: “website designer”.
+Or keywords can be specific: “wordpress website designer traralgon”.
+Usually, the more specific keywords are easier to target in your SEO strategy.

 An inbound link, also known as a backlink, is a link to your site from another site on the web.
 Most search algorithms use inbound links as a factor in determining whether your site has authority and is relevant for certain keywords.

-On-page SEO, sometimes on-site SEO, is the practice of optimising your web page in order to rank higher in search engine results pages and get more relevant traffic to your website.
-On-page SEO involves optimising the content as well as the technical and meta elements on your website.
+On-page SEO, sometimes on-site SEO, is the practice of optimising your web page to rank higher in search engine results pages and get more relevant traffic to your website.
+This type of SEO involves optimising the content as well as the technical and meta elements on your website.

 Content typically refers to the text content on your pages and posts.
 For SEO purposes, website content needs to be:

 - In-depth.
 Your content needs to be thorough to stand a good chance at ranking.
 Most SEO professionals recommend around 500 words of text on a page.